 Nobody can say git is difficult.
 To do the day-to-day work, you just need to manage these 8 commands: git clone, git status, git add, git commit, git push, git pull, git checkout and git branch.
 Their explanation can be found here.
 With them you can download a repo, check its status, add files, send files to the server, retrieve the latest changes on the server and create branches to work in parallel.

 Branches are one of the best features of a version control software and are used to develop in parallel to the main repository.
 A branch is a fork of the main code to develop a new feature.
-When you create a new functionality in the code, you should create a branch.
-Then you develop the functionality, test it and when it works perfectly, you can integrate it or merge into the main branch (which is usually the master branch).
+When you create new functionality in the code, you should create a branch.
+Then you develop the functionality, test it and when it works perfectly, you can integrate it or merge it into the main branch (which is usually the master branch).
 When using branches, you can have simultaneous versions of the same code.

 Code reviews are a good practice that every developer team should follow.
 Git facilitates code reviews with an operation called pull request.
 A pull request is a merge operation between two branches, one of them is typically the master branch.
 The standard workflow is the following: a developer works in a branch coding a new feature, when the feature is finished a pull request is submitted.
 A different developer reviews the code of the pull request and suggests improvements.
 Once the improvements are made, the branch is merged into master, and thus a new feature is added to the project.